NoroffFEU/development-platforms/svelte-case-study.md

 ## Introduction
 Svelte is a javascript compiler, its similar to React, but react uses Virtual DOM and both provide a similar component-based architecture -- that means both enable a CDD bottom-up development, and both enable sharing their components between apps, via tools and platforms like [Github](www.github.com).

-In this study case i will get into how to use it.

 ## Brief History
 [Svelte](https://svelte.dev/) was created by Rich Harris.
 Svelte is a free and open source front end component framework / language, it is not a monolithic JavaScript library imported by applications.
 Instead, it compiles HTML templates to specialized code that manipulates the DOM directly.
 And was initial released / first commit on `26th November, 2016`.